elementary-Inc/blog/_posts/2021/2021-03-05-look-and-feel-changes-elementary-os-6.md

 <figcaption>Files with different levels as shown in inputs, sidebars, tabbars, actionbars, and headerbars</figcaption>
 </figure>

 Another place for more clear differentiation is in widget states.
 Interfaces are interactive: they can be selected, disabled, focused, or pressed.
-We started some work towards more clearly differntiated states in elementary OS 5 when we redesigned checkboxes, and in elementary OS 6 this work has extended to other interactive widgets like text entries and buttons.
-Disabled widgets, for example, are much more obviously darker than the default UI level, and are intentionality lower contrast than enabled widgets.
+We started some work towards more clearly differentiated states in elementary OS 5 when we redesigned checkboxes, and in elementary OS 6 this work has extended to other interactive widgets like text entries and buttons.
+Disabled widgets, for example, are much more obviously darker than the default UI level, and are intentionally lower contrast than enabled widgets.

 <figure>
   <picture>